nuxeo-sandbox/nuxeo-cmis-sync/README.md

 * Mapping for fields:
   * Which local field (`xpath`) to use to get the value stored in the remote one (`property`)
   * Can be made either specific to a document type, or available for every imported document
+  * Each field mapping has a unique `name` property
+    * The plugin provides [default mapping](nuxeo-cmis-sync-core/src/main/java/org/nuxeo/ecm/sync/cmis/service/impl/DefaultFieldMappings.java) (hard-coded) that can be overridden if needed
 * Mapping for permissions:
   * Set the synchronization method:
     * `addIfNotSet` will add the permission, without changing the existing one.
     * `replaceAll` will replace all permissions with the new one(s)
-  * And the mapping: NAme of the remote permission -> value in Nuxeo
+  * And the mapping: Name of the remote permission -> value in Nuxeo
   * **WARNING**: In current implementation, if a user referenced in the remote document does not exist in current repository, the synchronization will fail.

 **it is possible to define as many as remote repository as needed, each of them with their own mappings**.
 The `name` property of the extension point is used as unique identifier for each connection.